-Britain's Johnson Hails New Brexit Deal With EU
+Britain's Boris Johnson Hails New Brexit Deal With EU As Deadline Looms

 From what we know, Johnson's negotiated a worse deal than Theresa May.
 This sell-out deal risks our rights, protections and NHS.
 It won’t bring the country together and should be rejected. pic.twitter.com/ZMKSNt2Nc9— Jeremy Corbyn (@jeremycorbyn) October 17, 2019

-Meanwhile, Northern Ireland's Democratic Unionist Party (DUP), which has argued against any "special status" for the province, quickly responded to news of a deal, saying it could not support the proposed agreement "as things stand."
+Meanwhile, Northern Ireland's Democratic Unionist Party, which has argued against any "special status" for the province, quickly responded to news of a deal, saying it could not support the proposed agreement "as things stand."

-"[We] could not support what is being suggested on customs and consent issues and there is a lack of clarity on VAT," the party's leader, Arlene Foster and deputy leader, Nigel Dodds, said in a statement.
+"[We] could not support what is being suggested on customs and consent issues and there is a lack of clarity on VAT," the party's leader, Arlene Foster and deputy leader, Nigel Dodds, said in a statement, referring to the value-added tax.

 "We will continue to work with the government to try and get a sensible deal that works for Northern Ireland and protects the economic and constitutional integrity of the United Kingdom," Foster and Dodds said.